 While the federal government has led the establishment of the national minimum wage, increasingly states and local municipalities have created local ordinances.
-The federal minimum wage is currently $7.25 per hour, while California’s minimum wage is $10.50 an hour.
-Depending upon how the local ordinances were initially introduced, they can either be created legislatively (by a local City Council or Board of Supervisors), or if they were previously set by voter initiative, then only another voter initiative can change them.
+The federal minimum wage is currently $7.25 per hour, while California’s minimum wage is $11.00 an hour for employers with 26 or more employees ($10,50 if less than that amount).
+Depending upon how the local ordinances were initially introduced, they can either be created legislatively (by a local City Council or Board of Supervisors) or if they were previously set by voter initiative, then only another voter initiative can change them.
 All applicable minimum wages must be posted and visible for employees to see.

 Employers are required to provide employees with meal breaks dependent upon the hours worked in any given shift.
 Meal break timing is as follow: